yamcs/yamcs/docs/server-manual/services/global/http-server.rst

 port (integer)
     The port to which Yamcs will bind waiting for HTTP clients.
 Default: ``8090``

+tlsCert (string or list of strings)
+    If specified, the server will be listening for TLS connections.
+TLS is used for encrypting the data.

+    In case the file is a bundle containing multiple certificates, the certificates must be ordered from leaf to root.

+    Multiple certificate files may also be provided as an array.
+Again, certificates must then be ordered from leaf to root, between the files and also between certificates within the files.

+tlsKey (string)
+    **Required** if ``tlsCert`` is specified.
+The key to the certificate.

 contextPath (string)
     Path string prepended to all routes.
 For example, a contextPath of ``/yamcs`` will make the api available on ``/yamcs/api`` instead of the default ``/api``.
 When using this property in combination with a reverse proxy, you should ensure that the proxy path matches with the context path because rewriting may lead to unexpected results.